Bobby Scott (politician): Early life, education and legal career

+Military service

 Scott is a former member of the Massachusetts Army National Guard (1970–73) and Army Reserve (1974–76).
-He was a lawyer in private practice in Newport News from 1973 to 1991.

 Virginia legislature

 Scott was elected to the Virginia House of Delegates as a Democrat in 1977 and to the Senate of Virginia in 1982, after a census-based reapportionment changed district numbers (thus, his nominal predecessors were in fact representatives from Northern Virginia).
 In the Virginia legislature, Scott worked to allow the poor and children greater access to health care, as well as to increase the minimum wage, and increase job training.
 He also authored legislation providing tax credits to business that provide donations to serving local communities in preventing crime or improving social service delivery.